Free Classroom Pilot

 Misconception Heatmap

-Colour-coded class heatmap showing performance by question and by student performance group (A–D).
-See exactly where understanding breaks down across the class.
+Colour-coded class heatmap showing performance by question and by student performance band (A–D).
+Items grouped by misconception band so cluster patterns become visible at a glance.

 📋